SuperOfficeDocs/crmscript/docs/api-reference/classes/NSArchiveListItem/SetColumnData.md

 # SetColumnData()

-Dictionary of column name - column data items.
+Dictionary of column name* column data items.
 Each column data item contains a display value, a tooltip hint, a link hint, and an ORDERBY value.

 The display value is encoded by the **CultureDataFormatter** and can be decoded or localized by that class.
 All other values are optional.